foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_fully_con.rst

 Fully Connected Prototype and Function List
 -------------------------------------------

-This kernel implements fully connected layer, also usually referred to as the inner product or dense layer, as shown in Figure :ref:`f_fully_conn_layer`.

 .. _f_fully_conn_layer:
 .. figure:: ../images/fully_conn_layer.png
    :align: center

-   Fully Connected Layer
 ..

+This kernel implements fully connected layer, also usually referred to as the inner product or dense layer.

 Each value of output tensor is calculated according to the following formula: